 (3) The Load Resource Reserve Discount Factors (RDFs) for Controllable Load Resources (LRDF_1 and LRDF_2) shall be subject to review and approval by TAC.

 (4) The RDFs used in the PRC calculation shall be posted to the MIS Public Area no later than three Business Days after approval.

+6.5.7.11 DC-Coupled Resource Ramp Rate Limitations

+(1) A DC-Coupled Resource that does not meet any of the conditions in paragraph (1) of Section 3.8.7, DC-Coupled Resources, shall adhere to the ramp rate restrictions established in Section 6.5.7.10, IRR Ramp Rate Limitations.